DGCA guidelines for flyers comes into effect today: Gown mandatory for middle seat passenger

 India resumed its domestic passenger flights from May 25 after a gap of two months due to the coronavirus-triggered lockdown.

-Since the passenger loads in flights have been around 50 per cent since May 25, airlines are unlikely to face much problem in complying with the DGCA order.
+Since the passenger loads in flights have been around 50 per cent since May 25, airlines are unlikely to face many problems in complying with the DGCA order.

 For example, 44,593 passengers travelled in 501 domestic flights in India on Sunday, translating into an average of around 90 passengers in each plane.